sylhare/sylhare.github.io/_posts/2023/2023-03-27-GitHub-tips.md

 ### Colors

-Use the backticks on color hex to display them with a color square next to it:
+Use the backticks on hex colours to display them with a coloured square next to it:

 ```markdown
 Look at these colors `#0087d5`, `#FF66dd`, `#5BCD98`